Ignifex/MetaHumanMeshTools/README.md

 You will need to export these as FBX files.
 When exporting, make sure to uncheck LOD levels and Morph Targets.

 For the face mesh, you will need an exact copy of the original FBX data used to import the MetaHuman.
 This is provided by the Unreal Plugin in this repository.
 When installed, right-click on the face mesh asset, and select 'Scripted Asset Actions / MetaHuman Mesh Tools / Face Raw Export'.
-This will result in a json file which can be imported to Blender using the provided Blender add-on.
+This will result in a raw json file which can be imported to Blender using the provided Blender add-on.

+## Importing into Blender

+Basic importing:

+- For both the face and the body, import from the FBX as normal.
+- Select the 'root' armature object and unparent it (alt-P), keeping the transform.
+Remove the old parent object.
+This should leave just the armature and a single child mesh.
+Note that the armature for the face and body are different and must both be kept.

+For the face geometry:

+- Remove the imported face mesh, but keep the armature.
+- Import the Unreal MetaHuman Mesh (.json) file.
+- Parent the new face mesh under the armature and add an armature modifier to it, pointing to its parent.